-We now include a discussion of each of these elements

-{constrained}: This elements takes only one value: Constrained.
+We now include a discussion of each of these elements {Constrained}: This elements takes only one value: Constrained.
 This keyword at the very beginning of a topic structure identifies that topic as a constrained topic.

-{Event Type}: This element identifies the content of messages issued over this topic, default value: RealTime
+{Event Type}: This element identifies the content of messages issued over this topic, default value: RealTime {Constrainer}: This element identifies either the Broker

-{constrainer}: This element identifies either the Broker (default) or the entity (in which case, the Entity-ID would be specified) that is allowed to perform the actions outlined in the {Allowed Actions} element.
+(default) or the entity (in which case, the Entity-ID would be specified) that is allowed to perform the actions outlined in the {Allowed Actions} element.

 {Allowed Actions}: This element describes the actions that can ONLY be performed by the constrainer.
-The values that this element can take include Publish.
-Subscribe or PublishSubscribe [default].
+The values that this element can take include Publish, Subscribe or PublishSubscribe [default].
 In the case of a PublishOnly constraint, entities are allowed to subscribe to messages issued over this topic.
 In the case of SubscribeOnly constraint, no entities are allowed to subscribe to the topic.
-Finally, in the case of PublishSubscribe no entities are authorized to perform any actions over the corresponding constrained topic:

-typically brokers would exchange administrative messages using such constrained topics.
+Finally, in the case of PublishSubscribe no entities are authorized to perform any actions over the corresponding constrained topic: typically brokers would exchange administrative messages using such constrained topics.

-{Distribution}: element This imposes restrictions pertaining to the distribution of allowed actions over this topic.
-The two values this element can take are suppress and Disseminate (default).
-In the case of Publish_Only actions combined with Suppress distributions. messages issued by the constrainer are not distributed to other brokers within the broker network.
-Similarly, in the case of a Subscribe_Only action combined with Suppress distribution, the constrainer's subscriptions are not propagated within the broker network.

-An example of a constrained topic is /Constrained/Traces/Broker/Subscribe_Only/Limi ted/Trace-Topic.
-In cases, where the elements do not appear in the constrained topic structure, default values for that element are assumed:
+{Distribution}: This element imposes restrictions pertaining to the distribution of allowed actions over this topic.
+The two values this element can take are Suppress and Disseminate (default).
+In the case of Publish_Only actions combined with Suppress distributions, messages issued by the constrainer are not distributed to other brokers within the broker network.
+Similarly, in the case of a Subscribe_Only action combined with Suppress distribution, the constrainer's subscriptions are not propagated within the broker network of example constrained An а topic is /Constrained/Traces/Broker/Subscribe Only/Limite d/Trace-Topic.
+In cases, where the elements do not appear in the constrained topic structure, default values that element assumed: for are thus /Constrained/Traces/Broker/PublishSubscribe/ Limited and /Constrained/Traces/Limited are equivalent topics.

-/Constrained/Traces/Broker/Publish

-Subscribe/Limited and /Constrained/Traces/Limited are equivalent topics.